StorjOld/pyp2p/README.rst

 ============
 Bob node
 ============
 This code will make a connection to the Alice node and repeatedly send her the word test.
 Note how they're both on different interfaces, with completely different IPs.
-This is necessary as the library doesn't allow the Net class to connect to itself.
+This is necessary for connecting to nodes on the same computer as the library doesn't allow the Net class to connect to itself itself when running in P2P mode (type="p2p" for the Net class.)
+If you want to be able to make duplicate connections to nodes on the same interface then specify the type as "direct" which will make testing code easier.
+Note that type is "p2p" by default.

 .. code:: python